-With the help of the WooCommerce plugin, you can use a WordPress site to sell digital and physical products, offer services, offer booking facilities, provide subscription-based service, and other things.
+With the help of the WooCommerce plugin, you can use a WordPress site to sell digital and physical products, offer services, offer booking facilities, provide subscription-based services, and other things.

 What can you sell with WooCommerce?

 You might be wondering what all you can sell with an online store built with WooCommerce.

 Well, the answer is – you can sell anything with WooCommerce.

 Here are a few things to list –

 - Graphics, Images, Videos